-We make a ton of training videos for our staff and other PTs around the world.
-Occasionally we share them on our blog to help those who are suffering needlessly.
-In this way, we give people a chance to see how our approach to hands-on physical therapy and unique self-treatment instruction can help them get back to the living the active lifestyles they want and deserve.
+We make a ton of training videos for the Carter PT staff and other physical therapists around the world.
+And occasionally, we share them on our blog to help those who are suffering needlessly.
+In this way, we give people a chance to see how our approach to hands-on physical therapy and unique self-treatment instruction can help them get back to living the active lifestyles they want and deserve.
 This is one such video.

-If you are dealing with groin and hip pain and would like to know how we can help, call us at (512) 693-8849.
+If you are dealing with groin and hip pain and would like to know how we can help, call or text us at (512) 693-8849.

 Video Transcription [Please excuse grammatical errors due to the conversational nature of the video]: